stevensherah/ShoppingApi/README.md

 This is python Script that provides an Api for kilimall and Jumia Shopping sites.

 #Getting Started
-Clone the repository from GitHub:
+Clone the repository from GitHub<br />
 $ git clone https://github.com/Keithwachira/ShoppingApi.git

 #Prerequisites